 Starcraft 2: Odyssey Campaign

 Odyssey is my first attempt at creating a Starcraft 2 project consisting of a multi-act campaign set in the Kardyan Quadrant... far away from the Koprulu Sector.
 Played from the Terran point of view of Captain Jared Harsh of the Marine Ground Forces: Hell's Rejects, Act I focuses on his struggles throughout the battle-scorned planet Duros III.
-Act II, on the hand, is a direct sequel delving deeper into the Kardyan Quadrant and events started in the previous act.
+Act II, on the other hand, is a direct sequel delving deeper into the Kardyan Quadrant and events started in the previous act.

 Featuring high-quality terraining with some decent writing accompanying, Odyssey hopes to push forward the storytelling capabilities of a custom campaign with its long-length cutscenes and additional lore to the Starcraft universe.
 As storytelling alone won't make a videogame, the gameplay, despite not being the true focus, can still present fresh mechanics and unique situations.

 How to Install and Play

 - Locate the Maps folder inside your Starcraft II installation directory and create within it a folder named Odyssey.

 - Place all the missions and launcher files inside it.